 - 1. No athlete SHALL return to participation (RTP) on the same day of concussion. - 2.
 Any loss of consciousness, vomiting or seizures the athlete MUST be immediately transported to the hospital. - 3.
 Close observation of an athlete MUST continue following a concussion.
 This should be monitored for an appropriate amount of time following the injury to ensure that there is no escalation of symptoms. - 4.
-Any athlete with signs or symptoms related to a concussion MUST be evaluated from a licensed health care professional (Physician, Physicians Assistant, Advanced Practice Registered Nurse, Athletic Trainer) trained in the evaluation and management of concussions.

-- 5. The athlete MUST obtain written clearance from one of the licensed health care professionals mentioned above directing them into a well-defined RTP stepped protocol similar to one outlined below.
-If at any time signs or symptoms should return during the RTP progression the athlete should cease activity. - 6.
+Any athlete with signs or symptoms related to a concussion MUST be evaluated from a licensed health care professional (Physician, Physicians Assistant, Advanced Practice Registered Nurse, Athletic Trainer) trained in the evaluation and management of concussions. - 5.
+The athlete MUST obtain an initial written clearance from one of the licensed health care professionals mentioned above directing them into a well-defined RTP stepped protocol similar to one outlined below.
+If at any time signs or symptoms should return during the RTP progression the athlete should cease activity^{}. - 6.
 After the RTP protocol has been successfully administered (no longer exhibits any signs or symptoms or behaviors consistent with concussions), final written medical clearance is required by one of the licensed health care professionals mentioned above for them to fully return to unrestricted participation in practices and competitions.

-Medical Clearance RTP Protocol (Recommended one full day between steps)
+Medical Clearance RTP protocol (Recommended one full day between steps)2

 Rehabilitation stage Functional exercise at each stage of rehabilitation Objective of each stage 1.
 No activity Complete physical and cognitive rest until asymptomatic.
-School may need to be modified.
-Recovery 2.
-Light aerobic activity Walking, swimming or stationary cycling keeping intensity, <70% of maximal exertion; no resistance training Increase Heart Rate 3.
-Sport Specific Exercise Skating drills in ice hockey, running drills in soccer; no head impact activities Add Movement 4.
-Non-contact training drills Progression to more complex training drills, i.e., passing drills in football and ice hockey; may start progressive resistance training Exercise, coordination and cognitive load 5.
-Full Contact Practice Following medical clearance, participate in normal training activities Restore confidence and assess functional skills by coaching staff
+Recovery School may need to be modified.
+2. Light aerobic activity Walking, swimming or stationary cycling keeping Increase Heart Rate intensity ,<70% of maximal exertion; no resistance training 3.
+Sport Specific Skating drills in ice hockey, running drills in soccer; no head Add Movement Exercise impact activities 4.
+Non-contact Training Progression to more complex training drills, i.e. passing drills Exercise, coordination and cognitive drills in football and ice hockey; may start progressive resistance load training 5.
+Full Contact Practice Following medical clearance, participate in normal training Restore confidence and assess activities functional skills by coaching staff

-^{} If at any time symptoms should return during the RTP progression the athlete should stop activity that day.
+^{} If at any time signs or symptoms should worsen during the RTP progression the athlete should stop activity that day.
 If the athlete's symptoms are gone the next day, s/he may resume the RTP progression at the last step completed in which no symptoms were present.
 If symptoms return and don't resolve, the athlete should be referred back to their medical provider.